 So what’s the big secret to making the greens nice and tender, without that bitter taste to them?

-After you’ve chopped them up, use your hands and massage them with the olive oil.
-It only takes a few seconds.
+After you’ve chopped them up, use your hands and massage them for a minute.
+You can massage them with or without a little olive oil.
+This will help to break them down and make them easier to chew and digest as well.
 When I first heard this I thought it couldn’t possibly make that big of a difference but I was completely wrong.
 It makes a HUGE difference.

 - 4 organic brussel sprouts

-- 1/4 cup raw organic sliced almonds
+- 1/4 cup organic cabbage, chopped

 - 2 tablespoons walnuts